 Here are the 5 main steps in creating a proper load test plan:

-1. Determine if a load test is appropriate for you
+1. Determine if load testing is appropriate for you

-The obvious first step in creating a load test plan is determining if a load test is necessary for your website.
-If you answer yes to the following questions, than you may want to consider adding load testing to the QA process of your website:
+The obvious first step in creating a load testing plan is determining if it is necessary for your website.
+If you answer “yes” to the following questions, than you may want to consider adding load testing to the QA process of your website: